newtfire/newTutorials/yuying-review-mia3JS/yuying-review-mia3J.md

 I stop in the step of **Light and Material Types** and try to run my site, but the site did not show my 3D objects successfully.
 I try to move to the next step **Animate your scene**.
 After I adding animate function into my code, Three.JS worked well, and I get the 3D objects with animation.

 I found it worked well because there is the code ```renderer.render( scene, camera );``` in the animation function.
 In the step of **Scene Setup**, I have added render for scene and camera.
-It seems if I add render before adding cubes and camera, both cubes and camera could not be rendered successfully.
+It seems that I add the render too early.
+If I add render before adding cubes and camera, both cubes and camera could not be rendered successfully.
 Since I just copy the code according to the steps in the tutorial, I got this error of rendering.

 Therefore, I suggest you remind readers to add ```renderer.render( scene, camera );``` after all objects added.